-The planning stage is important to every process.
+The planning stage is important to every process of quality assurance in software application testing.
 It will help you properly assign limited resources to achieve attainable goals.
 Below is a little information you need to ensure proper planning of the testing process.

 - Determine the framework or platform that is most appropriate for test your mobile app.

 - Determine if your app is a web app, native, or hybrid.